MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-card-add-in.md

 1. Assign the **Customer Insights Card Customizer** role to users who will customize the content shown on the card for the whole organization.

 ## Add Customer Card controls to forms
+Depending on your scenario you can choose to add controls to either the Contact form or Account form.
+If your audience insights environment is for business accounts we recommended adding the controls to the Account form.
+In that case consider "contact" in the below steps replaced with "account".

 1. To add the Customer Card controls to your Contact form, go to the **Settings** > **Customizations** in Dynamics 365.

 1. Select **Customize the System**.